- Study at Deakin

 For more information, please contact Dr Patrick West: firstname.lastname@example.org

-The ‘Ghost Muscle’ stonewalling workshop, to be held at the Warrnambool Art Gallery, 26 Liebig St, Warrnambool 3280, is also part of the ‘Flows and Catchments’ project.
+The ‘Ghost Muscle’ stonewalling workshop, held at the Warrnambool Art Gallery, 26 Liebig St, Warrnambool 3280, is also part of the ‘Flows and Catchments’ project.

-Held on Friday 19 October 2012 at the Deakin University Melbourne City Centre.
-Led by Professor Deb Verhoeven, the symposium was designed to enable leading digital humanities researchers to showcase their most innovative practices.
+Held on Friday 19 October 2012 at the Deakin University Melbourne City Centre, and led by Professor Deb Verhoeven, this symposium was designed to enable leading digital humanities researchers to showcase their most innovative practices.
 An enthusiastic cohort of faculty and HDR students from multiple fields of research made this an event to remember.